Laboratory: Clinical Biochemistry (AUTOMATED)

 Clinical Information:

-Test Indications: Testosterone levels are used for the assessment of individuals with clinical symptoms suggestive of androgen deficiency or excess.
-This includes:
+Test Indications: TTestosterone levels are used for the assessment of individuals with clinical symptoms suggestive of androgen deficiency or excess, such as:

-Evaluation of boys with delayed or precocius puberty
+Evaluation of boys with delayed or precocious puberty

 Monitoring of testosterone replacement or antiandrogen therapy